 No. Whether you have had no children or you have had multiple children, you are welcome to pursue this endeavor.

 If one of our physicians approves you to donate again, you may donate up to six times in your lifetime.
-Approximately 60 percent of cycling donors in any given month are repeat donors.
-About 2 months following your egg retrieval, a donor team physician will review your donation cycle and the recipient outcomes to determine your future eligibility.
+Approximately 70% of cycling donors are repeat donors.
+About 2 months following your egg retrieval, a physician will review your donation cycle and the recipient outcomes to determine your future eligibility.
 This review process can take up to 8 weeks.
 A Donor Liaison will contact you, update any consent forms, and upload your profile back into the donor registry.
 As long as all labs are up to date according to our protocol, you can go back on the registry immediately.

 We are excited to work with you, but do require you obtain copies of your records from your prior donations.
 Once we review your records, if you’re accepted into our program, we will compensate you based on the number of your previous donations.